 Research shows that multilayered cloth masks block the respiratory droplets we produce, which carry COVID-19, by upwards of 80%.
 And new findings by the CDC reveal that cloth masks can also "reduce wearers' exposure to infectious droplets" by filtering fine particles exhaled by others.

 It’s important not just to wear a mask, but to wear it properly.
 “It needs to be completely covering your nose and mouth to be effective,” Sandhu says.
 “This is key because there are a lot of asymptomatic carriers — those who are not aware they have the virus and are spreading it, ultimately affecting the safety of others.”

 During a public health crisis such as COVID-19, it’s crucial to feel safe.
 Yet one of the many challenges during a pandemic is how differently people experience personal safety and emotional security.

 Jedel says that people who are cautious about the virus are concerned about the health and well-being of their loved ones.
 She adds that by now most people have been directly impacted by COVID-19 — whether physically, emotionally, socially or financially — which can result in stronger feelings about the pandemic.

-Research shows that the coronavirus has caused an increase in anxiety, depression, stress and sleep disturbance.
-One reason is the toll the virus is taking on our lives — including increased isolation, unemployment, financial concerns, challenges with home schooling or working from home, and a general sense of uncertainty about the future.
+Research shows that COVID-19 has caused an increase in anxiety, depression, stress and sleep disturbance.
+One reason is the toll the virus is taking on our lives — including increased isolation, unemployment, monetary concerns, challenges with home schooling or working from home, and a general sense of uncertainty about the future.